zjomzjom/nixfp/README.md

 - Paging in the /list resource.
 - Retry logic when the unique index violation occurs (collision on keys).
 - Some integration tests.
+- Some length limit of the given URL.

 ## Task Description
 >Build a URL shortening service like TinyURL.
 This service will provide short aliases redirecting to long URLs.